bootrino/tellypy/README.md

-# TellyPy - MicroPython on old analog TVs.
+# TellyPy - MicroPython on old analog TVs via esp8266.
 # This project aims to make old analog TVs useful and fun.

 -----------------
 # THIS PROJECT IS CURRENTLY JUST AN EXPERIMENTAL HACK
-# It takes espple and drops the Apple 1 emulation
+It takes espple and drops the Apple 1 emulation
-# The goal is to add micropython in
+The goal is to add micropython in
-# The code works but does nothing except display information
-# The code is here in case others want to help work on it.
+The code works but does nothing except display information The code is here in case others want to help work on it.

 # It's a mess in here so be warned.